gabriel-naressi/gabriel-naressi/README.md

 I worked a little with Grails (which forced me to learn the Groovy language and MVC architecture).

 Later I started to work with Spring Boot applications with onion architecture and JUnit as a test tool.
-Furthermore, my activities were always involved with relational databases like PostgreSQL and Oracle.
+Furthermore, my activities were always involved with relational databases.

 Currently: